Grand Slam (bomb): Grand Slam

 On 18 July 1943, after the Dams raid, the Controller of Research and Development at the Ministry of Aircraft Production (MAP) received a requirement for twelve Tallboy Small [4000 lb] bombs, 60 unfilled Tallboy Medium (Tallboy) bombs and 100 Tallboy Large.
 Lack of capacity led to work on the Tallboy Large being stopped on 30 September.
 Interest in the Tallboy Large, renamed Grand Slam on 22 November 1944, after the term Tallboy had appeared in the press, increased after better understanding of the effect of the Tallboy was gained by the inspection of targets in Europe.
 The Tallboy was discovered to be too small to destroy concrete buildings with direct hits; only near misses which opened a camouflet under the foundations were found to be effective.
 In September 1944 the German V-2 rocket bombardment of London began, which had been expected by the British since Operation Hydra (the attack on the Peenemünde research centre on the night of 17/18 August 1943) and Grand Slams were considered as a weapon to be used on V-2 launch sites.

-Doubts remained at the Air Ministry; an officer in the planning department was sceptical, even with the discovery of the limits of the Tallboy bomb, about what targets the Grand Slam could be dropped on.
+Doubts remained at the Air Ministry where an officer in the planning department was sceptical, even with the discovery of the limits of the Tallboy bomb, about what targets the Grand Slam could be dropped on.
 He also questioned whether, when ready in February–March 1945, there would be anything left to bomb and that aircraft adapted to carry the Grand Slam could not carry other loads.
 Air Commodore Christopher Bilney replied that the Tallboy Large would be more useful than the Upkeep mine used in the Dams raid.
-At the Bomber Command headquarters in High Wycombe, there was a debate about how many Tallboy Larges to order, which ranged from 25 to 75 per month.
+At the Bomber Command headquarters in High Wycombe, there was a debate about how many Tallboy Larges to order, 25 to 75 per month being proposed.
 The head of Bomber Command, Air Marshal Sir Arthur Harris, thought that the new bomb might be useful against U-boat pens and the bigger targets of Operation Crossbow (anti-V-weapons attacks) but put the burden on the Air Ministry to decide how many to manufacture.
 In September the decision to go ahead was made and 600 were ordered in October; 200 from British sources and 400 from the US.
-The British order was cancelled on 4 October, leaving only US production but RAF representatives in the US were able to persuade the Americans to build fifty bomb casings, by the end of the year, to be filled in Britain.
-Four Lancaster bombers for trials were ordered then this was cut to one aircraft.
+The British order was cancelled on 4 October, leaving only US production but RAF representatives in the US were able to persuade the Americans to build fifty bomb casings by the end of the year, to be filled in Britain.
+Four Lancaster bombers were ordered for trials and then reduced to one aircraft.
 During the Battle of the Bulge (16 December 1944 – 25 January 1945) any complacency about an imminent end to the war was confounded; the Grand Slam production order was revised again for 25 from British sources and 200 from the US.